-In the future, Azucena is excited to take more classes with Northgate and even return to college.
+In the future, Azucena is excited to take more classes offered by her employer and even return to college.

 She told us in her confident and eloquent English and with her characteristic determination and passion, “If I do this class, I know I can do more.”

-Ms. Azucena Plummer graduated from the 2022 Northgate English at Work cohort in July.
+Ms. Azucena Plummer graduated from English at Work in July.
 Her enthusiasm, curiosity, and kindness fostered a warm class culture and a rich learning experience for all.
 She is a lifelong learner who we all can look up to as an example.
 We look forward to following Azucena’s story, and we know she will accomplish wonderful things.
 Congratulations, Azucena!